MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-status-reason-transitions.md

 ## What is the connection between Status and Status Reason columns?

-tables that can have different status values have two columns that capture this data:
+Tables that can have different status values have two columns that capture this data:

 |Display Name|Description|
 |------------------|-----------------|